adonisjs/v5-docs/content/guides/digging-deeper/repl.md

+---
+summary: Interact with your applications from the command line using the AdonisJS REPL
+---

 REPL stands for **read–eval–print loop** - a way to quickly execute single-line instructions and print the output to the terminal.

 Just like Node.js, AdonisJS also has its own **application-aware REPL**, giving you the access to your application code inside the REPL session.